 A lot of poker players say that how well you play heads-up is the purest indication of your true poker skill.
 Some pros, in fact, play heads-up poker almost exclusively.
 And many of the world's top cash players have a standing challenge to play anyone heads-up, any time, for any amount.

 Heads-up offers world-class (and amateur) players the chance to pair off and compete head to head.
 But being successful at heads-up poker requires a very refined poker skill set.
 Your ability to make strong reads of players and situations is paramount.
 Here's how you can improve your heads-up game.

-The nature of heads-up allows for more strategic play, removing a significant portion of the luck factor, which in turn adds a new element of gamble to the game.
-Since most matches go until one player is broke, you are gambling that you're a better player than your opponent.
+The nature of heads-up allows for more strategic play.
+So it removes a significant portion of the luck factor involved in, say, big-field poker MTTs.
+Which in turn adds a new element to the game.
+Since most matches go until one player is broke, you're literally putting your bankroll on the line.
+Just to say you're a better poker player than your opponent.

 In heads-up, though, you're the only one they can aim for.
-Because victory is so starkly delineated, prestige and ego are on the line as much as the cash.
+So because victory is so starkly delineated, prestige and ego are on the line as much as the cash.
 Full-table cash games and even tournaments don't give you the same unquestionable bragging rights as a heads-up match.